wandersonwhcr/openssl-cheatsheet/README.md

         -noout -text
 ```

-Convert a private key from PEM format to DES format.
-To convert from DES format
+Convert a private key from PEM format to DER format.
+To convert from DER format
 to PEM format, just swap parameters.

 ```
 openssl rsa \
     -in key.pem \
     -inform PEM \
-    -out key.des \
+    -out key.der \
-    -outform DES
+    -outform DER
 ```

 Read a encrypted private key from `key.pem` using password from `password.txt`